Matrix Approaches to Program and Curriculum Design

 There are benefits to this approach for both students and faculty members (see Savina et al., 2001):

-- Faculty members learn about each others' courses and teaching styles, building collegiality.
+- Faculty members reflect on their own and learn about each others' courses and teaching styles, building self-awareness and collegiality.

 - Faculty members share responsibility by understanding what skills they are responsible for teaching and which their colleagues will teach.